Ortisei, italy

 Living like a local goes hand-in-hand with hiking like a local in this Alpine town in Northern Italy’s

-Dolomites, a UNESCO World Heritage site of stunning sawtooth limestone peaks and beautiful meadows.
+Dolomites, a UNESCO World Heritage site of stunning limestone peaks, sheer cliffs, and jaw-dropping high-altitude meadows.

 Ortisei (pronounced OR-tee-zay) is the largest of three villages nestled in the Val Gardena region of the Dolomites, not far from the Austrian border.
 It offers plenty of interesting shops, restaurants, cultural sites and apartment rentals, along with a unique German/Italian vibe.

-A funicular and several ski lifts provide access to spectacular mountain trails suitable for hikers of all abilities, while another lift whisks hikers across the valley to explore Europe’s largest high Alpine meadow.
+A funicular and several nearby ski lifts provide access to spectacular mountain trails suitable for hikers of all abilities, while another lift across the valley whisks hikers up into Europe’s largest high Alpine meadow.

-After the snow melts, this ski destination transforms into a welcoming place for peaceful strolls, breathtaking hikes and pleasant outdoor cafes, with the enchanting Dolomite landscape at your doorstep
+After the snow melts, this ski destination transforms into a welcoming place for peaceful strolls, cultural exhibits and pleasant outdoor cafes, with the enchanting Dolomite landscape at your doorstep.

 After WWI, parts of Austria and their German-speaking inhabitants came under control of Italy.
 Although towns and mountains were then given Italian names, the original German/Austrian names are still recognized.
 Ortisei, for example, is known as St. Ulrich to German speakers, and is located in Italy’s South Tyrol province (Sudtirol in German and Alto Adige in Italian).

-Both Italian and German are official languages of the area, with some residents speaking Ladin, the local dialect.
-You will therefore see some signs in three languages, but will happily encounter both pizza and German beer, along with gelato and apple strudel!
+Consequently, both Italian and German are official languages of the area, with some residents speaking Ladin, the local dialect.
+You will therefore see some signs in three languages, but will happily encounter Italian coffee, pizza and gelato, along with German beer, sausages and apple strudel!

-After the collision of the African and European tectonic plates, volcanic eruptions and the erosive forces of ice, wind and rain sculpted mountains of limestone and sedimentary rock into the characteristic rock faces, spires, towers and pinnacles of the Dolomites.
+First came the collision of the African and European tectonic plates.
+Then, volcanic eruptions and the erosive forces of ice, wind and rain sculpted mountains of limestone and sedimentary rock into the characteristic rock faces, spires, towers and pinnacles of the Dolomites.

 A gondola or ski lift will conveniently drop you at one of the numerous trailheads in the Puez-Geisler Nature Park, where you will soon discover why the area was chosen as a UNESCO World Heritage site.
 Once on the trail, look for modern huts called refugios (“refuges”) which are placed at strategic locations.
-They offer food, drinks, and a great place to take a break and enjoy the scenery.
+They offer food and drinks, and are great places to rest your feet while enjoying the scenery.

 At 22 square miles, the Alpe di Siusi (Seiser Alm in German or Mont Seuc in Ladin) is the largest high Alpine meadow in Europe.
-The rolling terrain features an abundance of hiking and biking trails, is relatively car free, and comes with Sound of Music views in every direction.
+This rolling terrain, reached by lift from across the valley in Ortisei, features an abundance of hiking and biking trails, is relatively car free, and comes with breathtaking views in all directions.

 Our Experience